 - Gitomer, D., & Bell, C. (2016).
 Handbook of Research on Teaching, 5th Edition.
 Washington, DC: American Educational Research Association Online Publication/Abstract.

 - Bell, C. (2021, March).
 The Global Teaching InSights Video Study: Methodology, data, and research opportunities.
-Presentation for the AERA-OECD Global Forum and the AERA-ICPSR-NSF Peers Data Hub.
+Presentation presented at the for the AERA-OECD Global Forum and the AERA-ICPSR-NSF Peers Data Hub.
 Link

 - Bell, C. (2019, July).
 Assessing teacher performance through portfolios: Rater training issues.
 Keynote/Plenary Address presented at the Measurement Center of the Pontifical Catholic University of Chile (MIDE UC), Santiago, Chile.

 - Bell, C. (2019, June).
 What we see depends on how we look: The assessment of teaching in socio-cultural context.
 Keynote/Plenary Address presented at the Quality in Nordic Teaching conference, Oslo, Norway.

 - Bell, C. (2019, March).
 Observation system validity and utility.
 Keynote/Plenary Address presented at the Teaching Quality: Current Issues and Future Directions Conference, Tubingen, Germany.

 Select Awards and Honors

 - Outstanding Young Researcher, Neag School of Education, University of Connecticut, 2007